iterative/dvc.org/static/docs/commands-reference/metrics/add.md

 # metrics add

-Tag the file located at `path` as a metric file.
+Mark the file located at `path` as a metric file.

 ## Synopsis